Martín Zúñiga (footballer, born 1970)

-Martin Roberto Zúñiga Hernandez (born 6 August 1970), better known as "El Pulpo" Zúñiga (The Octopus), is a Mexican professional soccer game analyst, sports anchor and former Major League Soccer goalkeeper.
-He is most recognized for his involvement in 1st division Mexican Soccer or Liga MX and MLS.
+Martin Roberto Zúñiga Hernandez (born 6 August 1970), better known as "El Pulpo" Zúñiga (The Octopus), is a Mexican professional football analyst, sports anchor and former Major League Soccer goalkeeper.
+He is most recognized for his involvement in 1st division Mexican football or Liga MX and MLS.
 He was capped with the Mexico national football team.

 Martin retired from the league in 2005 after consecutive knee injuries.
 He is sought after for his expert MLS analytics, currently serving as an analyst and host for Fox Deportes.

 Early life

 Born to Cruz Roberto Zúñiga Castañeda, a petroleum plant operator, and Maria Reina Hernandez de Zúñiga, Martin and his family moved to Nuevo Leon when he was 5 years old after his father was transferred to the petroleum plant located in Monterrey.
-Although Monterrey offered an assortment of youth baseball leagues, soccer became Martins main focus as he became submerged in local soccer youth leagues.
+Although Monterrey offered an assortment of youth baseball leagues, soccer became Martins main focus as he became submerged in local football youth leagues.

-Youth Leagues
+Youth leagues

 His skills and his determination, even as a child, allowed him to participate in more advanced age leagues.
 At the age of 7 Martin began playing for Los Toros GURN alongside children 2 years his senior.
-Due to the scarcity of youth soccer leagues in Monterrey, Martin would travel great distances to participate in local leagues in neighboring Cadereyta, Nuevo Leon.
+Due to the scarcity of youth football leagues in Monterrey, Martin would travel great distances to participate in local leagues in neighboring Cadereyta, Nuevo Leon.

-While playing for the local leagues Martin was scouted by the president of the GPA, Gerencia De Proyectos y Almacenmiento, soccer team Guillermo Caceres who became a great influence on Martin's career and life.
+While playing for the local leagues Martin was scouted by the president of the GPA, Gerencia De Proyectos y Almacenmiento, football team Guillermo Caceres who became a great influence on Martin's career and life.
 Guillermo helped promote Martin and became a mentor for him.
-The GPA soccer team provided the foundation and training Zúñiga needed to excel as an effective goalkeeper.
+The GPA football team provided the foundation and training Zúñiga needed to excel as an effective goalkeeper.

-Juan Gonzalez, soccer pro, was impressed by 18 year old Martin and invited him to the basic tryouts for the prestigious Club de Fútbol Tigres de la Universidad Autónoma de Nuevo León, Tigres UANL.
+Juan Gonzalez, football pro, was impressed by 18 year old Martin and invited him to the basic tryouts for the prestigious Club de Fútbol Tigres de la Universidad Autónoma de Nuevo León, Tigres UANL.
 500 teenagers tried out, among them famous players Javier Lozano Chavira(El Pastor), :es:David Oliva and Fabián Peña.
 Martin was one of three goalkeepers accepted into Las Reservas Profesional Tigrillos club, a third division sub team used to develop members into Club Tigres.